bkgrnd/cropmate/README.md

 This thing is meant to be used while you are present at your pc, and able to see the screen JIC you get macro checked.

 cropmate does _**not**_ include:
-- failsafes
+- failsafes (yet
-- macro check responses
+- pest macro
-- pests stuff
-- code written by someone with an actual functioning braincell
+- "good" code

-ALSO, some of the stuff here is blatantly vibecoded and WILL be rewritten once i get the macro to a functional state.
+ALSO, some of the stuff here is blatantly vibecoded, i will eventually rewrite it but who gives a shit.

 # REQUIRES [Minescript](https://minescript.net/)

-I am not responsible for you getting banned for a year and getting wiped btw, **_use at your own risk_ **
+I am not responsible for you getting banned and wiped btw, **_use at your own risk_ **
 **You CAN and probably WILL get banned if you go AFK and get macro checked.**
 This project is in no way afilliated with Microsoft, Mojang or Hypixel.